lino-framework/welfare/docs/specs/ledger.rst

 ====================

-Every partner voucher (and every entry of a financial voucher) is actually related not only to a "partner" (or "payment recipient") but also to a "client".

-Lino Welfare does not currently allow to register invoices issued by one partner and containing amounts for several clients at once.
+Every partner voucher (and every entry of a financial voucher) is related not only to a "partner" (or "payment recipient") but also to a "client".
+Lino Welfare does not currently allow to register invoices containing amounts for several clients at once.

 Client contacts